tensorzero/tensorzero/CONTRIBUTING.md

 For small changes (i.e. a few lines of code), feel free to open a PR directly.

 For larger changes, please communicate with us first to avoid duplicate work or wasted effort.
-You can start a discussion (Github, Slack, or Discord) or open an issue as a starting point.
+You can start a discussion (GitHub, Slack, or Discord) or open an issue as a starting point.
 The team will be happy to provide feedback and guidance.

 ### Documentation